Baking Science and Technology BSc (Hons)

-Teaching and learning will comprise elements of blended learning which will combine practical input, guest lectures, field trips and support through the Virtual Learning Environment.
+The course focuses on elements of blended learning which will combine practical input, guest lectures, field trips and support through the Virtual Learning Environment.
 All teaching and learning is also enhanced via interaction/ collaboration with the Enterprise Team in the Clarence Centre and via Library and LRC subject specific staff.
 Collaboration is also being developed within other Schools so that combined input enriches student learning and achievement.

 For September 2018 entry the number of UCAS tariff points that qualifications are worth is changing.
 Visit UCAS for guidance on the 2017 tariff.